Select Page

 Stall-Meadows and her sister, Leslie Stall-Widener co-edited an anthology, Stories by Choctaw Women published by Choctaw Cultural Center in 2022.
 Two of the fictional short stories, “Influenza!” and “Rose’s Lieutenant” were authored by Stall-Meadows.
 Her first fiction short story was “Talking in Code” in the Hometown Heroes (2018) anthology published by Bienvenue Press.

-In June 2025, Stall-Meadows entered the Lee & Low New Voices Award.
-She submitted a children’s book manuscript entitled “Hush, Hvshi.”
-The story follows a fifth grader named Hvshi (Choctaw word for bird).
-His gift of imitating bird sounds is becoming a problem at school, but when Hushi’s teacher witnesses his amazing talent, she pushes him to spread his wings.
-Encouraged by his grandma and bird friends, Hvshi transforms the entire school.
+Stall-Meadows is seeking a publisher for her children’s book manuscript entitled “Hush, Hvshi.”
+The story follows a fifth-grader named Hvshi (Choctaw word for bird).
+His gift of imitating bird sounds is becoming a problem at school, but when his teacher witnesses his amazing talent, she pushes him to spread his wings.
+Encouraged by his grandma and feathered friends, Hvshi transforms the entire school.

 Attendance at the Native Creative writing intensive workshop at the Highlights Foundation retreat center in Boyds Mills, PA is planned for June 2026.